-An appeal of this decision may be taken by anyone aggrieved or affected by appeal must be filed with the Marion County Clerk (555 Court Street NE, Salem) by 5:00 p.m. on the day of May 2018.
+An appeal of this decision may be taken by anyone aggrieved or affected by this order.
+An appeal must be filed with the Marion County Clerk (555 Court Street NE, Salem) by 5:00 p.m. on the $\underline{6}^{th}$ day of June 2018.
 The appeal must be in writing, must be filed in duplicate, must be accompanied by a payment of \$500, and must state wherein this order fails to conform to the provisions of the applicable ordinance.
 If the Board denies the appeal, \$300 of the appeal fee will be refunded.

-DATED at Salem, Oregon, this day of May 2018.
+DATED at Salem, Oregon, this 22^{-n0} day of May 2018.

-Ann M. Gasser

-Marion County Hearings Officer
+Ann M. Gasser Marion County Hearings Officer